 Loaded on loose gravel — composed and rewarding to ride, but a lot of bike to pick up alone when it goes over.

-• Tyres — the consumable that matters most on a bike like this; mixed-surface use chews them faster than pure road miles.
+• Tyres.
+The consumable that matters most on a bike like this; mixed-surface use chews them faster than pure road miles.

 • Chain and sprockets — normal wear, accelerated by grit from gravel and stream crossings.
 Clean and lube religiously on a travel bike.

-• Brake pads — normal wear, nothing unusual.
+• Brake pads; normal wear, nothing unusual.

 • Fasteners — a couple of bolts wanted re-torquing after sustained hard off-road sections.
 Not a fault; just the reality of vibration plus rough ground.
 Carry the tools and check them.

 What did not happen: no engine issues, no gearbox issues, no electrical gremlins, no consumption surprises.
-For a travel bike, that simplicity is the whole point — routine maintenance stays genuinely routine, and nothing on the list above needed a workshop.
+For a travel bike, that simplicity is the whole point — routine maintenance stays routine, and nothing on the list above needed a workshop.

 Pros and Cons